MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/inventor.md

 ## View the 3D model in mixed reality

 After preparing the 3D
-model, you can learn more about using the following Microsoft Dynamics 365 applications to view your 3D model in mixed reality here:
+model, you can learn more about using the following Microsoft Dynamics 365 applications to view your 3D model in mixed reality:

 [Dynamics 365 Product Visualize](https://docs.microsoft.com/dynamics365/mixed-reality/product-visualize/)